gxenzy/new-smdi-/remember/implementation-progress.md

 - [ ] Integration with energy monitoring systems
 - [ ] Integration with building management systems
 - [ ] Weather data integration for normalization

+## In Progress

+1. **Voltage Drop Calculator Enhancement**
+   - ✅ Fix TypeScript errors in event handlers
+   - ✅ Fix PDF export integration issues
+   - ✅ Fix type errors in voltage drop visualization tests
+   - ✅ Implement calculation caching for performance optimization
+   - ✅ Implement batch processing for multiple calculations
+   - ✅ Implement visualization optimization for large datasets
+   - ✅ Add advanced visualization controls with downsampling options
+   - ✅ Add visual cues for compliance thresholds
+   - ✅ Add tooltips and in-app guidance for new functionality
+   - ✅ Implement animated transitions between data states
+   - ✅ Create detailed conductor comparison view
+   - ✅ Implement connection with Schedule of Loads calculator
+   - ✅ Add dashboard integration for circuit health monitoring
+   - ✅ Add simplified view for field assessments
+   - [ ] Enhance error handling for edge cases

+2. **UI Enhancements**
+   - ✅ Implement comparison view for different conductor sizes
+   - ✅ Add animated transitions between data states
+   - [ ] Add progressive disclosure for advanced options
+   - [ ] Add drag-and-drop interaction for circuit design

+3. **Integration with Other Modules**
+   - ✅ Connect with Schedule of Loads calculator
+   - ✅ Add voltage drop metrics to dashboard
+   - [ ] Integrate with reporting module
+   - [ ] Create API service for remote calculations

+4. **Mobile Optimization**
+   - [ ] Optimize layout for smaller screens
+   - [ ] Add touch-friendly controls
+   - [ ] Implement offline calculation support
+   - [ ] Add simplified view for field assessments

+# Latest Update: Circuit Synchronization System - History Visualization (Completed)

+We have successfully completed the implementation of the sync history visualization, further enhancing the Circuit Synchronization System.
+This completes the entire sync history enhancement feature set.
+The visualization implementation includes:

+1. **Timeline Visualization**
+   - Created a line chart visualization showing sync events over time
+   - Implemented color-coding by event type for visual distinction
+   - Added responsive design that adapts to container size
+   - Integrated with existing filtering capabilities for dynamic visualization

+2. **Integration with SyncHistoryDialog**
+   - Seamlessly integrated visualization with existing dialog
+   - Added toggle functionality to switch between table and chart views
+   - Ensured visualization updates when filters change
+   - Implemented loading state for improved user experience

+3. **Theme Integration**
+   - Added support for light/dark theme consistency
+   - Implemented theme-aware color selection for chart elements
+   - Created consistent typography and styling with the application
+   - Enhanced chart readability in both themes

+The sync history system now provides both detailed tabular data and visual trend analysis of synchronization activities.
+This dual-view approach allows users to both analyze specific events in detail and understand patterns in synchronization activity over time.

+The implementation follows Chart.js best practices with proper cleanup on component unmount and optimized rendering for performance.
+The visualization dynamically groups events by date and type, providing clear insights into sync activity trends.

+**Next Steps:**
+1. Enhance conflict detection and resolution with more sophisticated algorithms
+2. Add comprehensive documentation and testing

+The Circuit Synchronization System is now approximately 90% complete, with only the conflict resolution improvements and documentation/testing remaining to be implemented.